pulumi/pulumi-hugo/themes/default/content/docs/reference/pulumi-yaml.md

 ### `plugins` options

 Use this option to link to local plugin binaries.
+This option is intended for use in developing pulumi plugins.

 | Name | Required | Description |
 | `providers` | optional | something |